 Enter the radius (m) of the sample plot area, which should always be 10m but is entered to confirm the area sampled.
 Indicate whether counts/estimates were of individual plants, or clusters of plants.
 For species that tend to cluster, indicate how a cluster is differentiated from an individual.
-For geophytes, indicate whether counts/estimates were flowering individuals or only vegetative individuals.
+For geophytes, indicate whether counts/estimates were made when there were flowering individuals or only vegetative individuals.
+Select 'Not Applicable' only if you did not detect any individuals when monitoring a geophyte.